vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Sunday 2025-10-19, I skipped all exercises so that I could fit in a Trader Joe's trip in the morning, and then have time to do the associated meal prep in the afternoon.

+## 2025-10-22: skipped all exercises for dental cleaning trip

+On Wednesday 2025-10-22, I skipped all exercises to make time for my dental cleaning trip; see [here](2025-10-22-dental-cleaning.md) for the trip details.